ska-sa/katgpucbf/doc/xbgpu.theory.rst

 The output heap contains multiple packets and these packets are distributed over the entire `accumulation_time_s` interval to reduce network burstiness.
-The default configuration in :mod:`katgpucbf.xbgpu.main` is for 0.5 second dumps when using the MeerKAT 1712 MSPs L-band digitisers.
+The default configuration in :mod:`katgpucbf.xbgpu.main` is for 0.5 second dumps when using the MeerKAT 1712 MSps L-band digitisers.

+The dump boundaries are aligned to whole batches, but may fall in the middle of a chunk.
+In this case, each invocation of the correlation kernel will only process a subset of the batches in the chunk.